SKGleba/psp2fwtool/README.md

    - workaround: use WSL

 ## TODO:
+ - add a way to set fwtool's special flags from NPUP
  - a proper readme with function documentation
  - add missing planned fstool features
  - (optional) a nicer NPUP gui